Tosafot: Pisḳe Tosafot ("Decisions of the Tosafot")

 Collection of halakic decisions gathered from the edited tosafot to thirty-six treatises—Nazir and Me'ilah being excepted—and generally printed in the margin of the Tosafot; in the later editions of the Talmud, after the text.
 These decisions number 5,931; of these 2,009 belong to the tractateBerakot and the order Mo'ed; 1,398 to Niddah and the order Nashim; 1,503 to Neziḳin; and 1,021 to Ḳodashim.
 The decisions contained in the tosafot to Shabbat, Pesaḥim, Giṭṭin, Ketubot, Baba Ḳamma, Baba Meẓi'a, Baba Batra, and Ḥullin number fully one-half of those recognized as authoritative.
 The compiler of these decisions can not be identified with certainty; Asher b.
 Jehiel, his son Jacob b.
 Asher, and Ezekiel, uncle of Eliezer of Touques, are given by different authorities.
 Jacob Nordhausen, also, is known to have compiled tosafot decisions; in fact, references to two groups of Pisḳe Tosafot are found in the works of the later commentators.

 Spanish Tosafot

 This term is used by Joseph Colon and by Jacob Baruch Landau and may apply to Talmudic novellae by Spanish authors.
 Jeshuah b.
 Joseph ha-Levi, for instance, applies the term "tosafot" to the novellae of Isaac ben Sheshet.

-The Edited Tosafot (called also Our Tosafot)
+The Edited Tosafot (also Our Tosafot)

-The tosafot which have been published with the text of the Talmud ever since its earliest edition (see Talmud, Editions of).
+The tosafot, which have been published with the text of the Talmud ever since its earliest edition (see Talmud, Editions of).
 They extend to thirty-eight treatises of the Babylonian Talmud.
 Most of the treatises are covered by the Tosafot of Touques, some by the Tosafot of Sens; many are provided with the tosafot of various authors, revised by Perez b.
 Elijah's school.
 The authorship of the tosafot to seventeen treatises only can be established with certainty: